Women in Technology Scholarship

 You must be a female enrolled in an accredited undergraduate or graduate degree program in Product Design, Interaction Design, UX Design, or Computer Science.

 Applicants must be 18 years of age or older and in good academic standing with their college or university.

 What is the deadline for submissions?

-April 15th is the last day to submit applications for the Spring 2016 scholarship.
-We will begin accepting applications on March 15.
+November 1st is the last day to submit applications for the Fall 2016 scholarship.
+We will begin accepting applications on October 1.

-Fall applicants can begin submitting essays on October 1, 2016.
+Spring applicants can begin submitting essays on March 15, 2016.

 Where do I send my essay?